djalbat/occam-open-cli/README.md

     open natural-numbers

 Both Occam and the Open Mathematics site are works in progress, as indeed is `open`.
 The remainder of this readme file gives some of the current thinking on versioning and so forth that has yet to be implemented.

+## Building

+Automation is thanks to [npm scripts](https://docs.npmjs.com/misc/scripts), have a look at the `package.json` file.
+The pertinent commands are:

+    npm run build-debug
+    npm run watch-debug

 ## Contact